|English||French Cotton, Mudar Plant, Calotropis, Rubber Bush, Apple of Sodom, Mudar, Madar, King’s Crown, Rooster Tree|

-Study of application 20 microl of 1% sterile solution of the latex of C. procera on full thickness wound of rats twice daily for 7 days.
-They found that there was augmentation of healing process through marked increase in collagen, DNA and protein synthesis and epithelisation leading to reduction of wound area.
+A study on application of 20 microl of 1% sterile solution of the latex of C. procera on full thickness wound of rats twice daily for 7 days found that there was augmentation of healing process through marked increase in collagen, DNA and protein synthesis and epithelisation leading to reduction of wound area.

 Studies involving ethanol and aqueous extracts of C. procera roots to study their effect on oestrous cycle and on some parameters of oestrogenic functionality in rats.
 There was evidence of interruption in normal oestrous cycle by both extracts through prolongation of the dioestrous stage of the oestrous cycle with consequent temporary inhibition of ovulation.
 Another study found their ethanol extract of the roots did not show andy antioestrogenic activity, however, there was evidence of strong anti-implantation and uterotropic activity at dose level of 250mg/kg.

-Study found that by pretreating albino rats with 300 mg/kg of ethanol extract of latex of C. procera thrice daily for 30 days, there was significant reduction in the elevated marker enzyme levels in serum and heart homogenates in isoproterenol-induced myocardial infarction.
+A study found that by pretreating albino rats with 300mg/kg of ethanol extract of latex of C. procera thrice daily for 30 days, there was significant reduction in the elevated marker enzyme levels in serum and heart homogenates in isoproterenol-induced myocardial infarction.
 Histopathological studies showed a marked protection by the extract against myocardial necrotic damage.

 Smooth muscle relaxant activity

-Study reported earlier the ability of their ethanol extract to induce smooth muscle relaxation.
-Another studydemonstrated similar activity with their ethanol extract of the plant.
+A study reported earlier the ability of their ethanol extract to induce smooth muscle relaxation.
+Another study demonstrated similar activity with their ethanol extract of the plant.
 They believe this could be through direct relaxant action on the smooth muscle.
 Studies found that the oral administration of dry latex decreased intestinal transit time and also decrease intestinal content.
 At lower doses there was a dose-dependent contractions of gastrointestinal smooth muscles that was followed by desensitization at higher doses.

-The roots and latex of Calotropis proce C. procera exhibited cytotoxic activity.
-In their studies of the methanol extracts of the roots Van Quaquebeke managed to isolate cardenolide which had antitumout activity together with inhibitory influence on the Na+/K+ ATPase activity.
+The roots and latex of C. procera exhibited cytotoxic activity.
+In their studies of the methanol extracts of the roots, Van Quaquebeke et al. managed to isolate cardenolide which had antitumout activity together with inhibitory influence on the Na+/K+ ATPase activity.
 Cardenoline was found to be active against 57 human cancer cell lines.
-Mathur et al found their root extracts were active against Hep2 cells and this is due to its ability to cause apoptosis and disruption of cell cycle at S phase preventing cells from entering G2/M phase.
-Choedon et al found that their methanol extract of the latex could protect their X15-myc tansgenic mice against hepatocarcinogenesis without any adverse effects.
+Mathur et al. found their root extracts were active against Hep2 cells and this is due to its ability to cause apoptosis and disruption of cell cycle at S phase preventing cells from entering G2/M phase.
+Choedon et al. found that their methanol extract of the latex could protect their X15-myc transgenic mice against hepatocarcinogenesis without any adverse effects.
 There was extensive cell death in both Huh-7 and COS-1 cells with extensive fragmentation of DNA in both.
 The laticifer proteins (LP) isolate from the latex showed considerable cytotoxic activity on SF295 and MDA-MB-435 cell lines.
 LP was found to express its cytotoxic activity through inhibition of DNA synthesis by alteration in the topology of DNA.
 It was also found to inhibit topoisomerase I activity.